eurucamp/2012.eurucamp.org/source/blog/2012-07-24-sponsor-scalarium.html.markdown

 published: true
 ---

-With eurucamp 2012 being only 4 weeks away, we want to start introducing our sponsors.
-Already a eurucamp 2011 sponsor, [Scalarium](www.scalarium.com) were so kind to take over a Kastanien sponsorship this year as well.
-Scalarium has been around in the hosting scene for a considerable while now, but let them tell their story themselves:
+With eurucamp 2012 being just under 3 weeks away, we wanted to start introducing our sponsors.

+Already a eurucamp 2011 sponsor, [Scalarium](www.scalarium.com) were generous enough to join us once again in 2012, this time as a top-level _Kastanien_ sponsor.

+Scalarium has been on the hosting scene for a while now and their Berlin-based team is still growing.
+They are always on the look out for talented developers – so if you <3 automation and clouds – apply for an open position online or get in contact with the Scalarium team during eurucamp.

+READMORE

+As for their story? _We'll let them tell explain: –_

 ![Scalarium](/images/content/sponsors/scalarium.png "Scalarium Logo")